ADVISING AND REGISTRATION INFORMATION

 - In some cases, higher priority may be accorded to students in a certain year or specialization.
 Within a category, students are moved in order of the date they joined the wait list. *Students should register on the wait list as soon as possible.
 If you do not register on the wait list during the first month after registration opens, you will not be given priority, in order to be fair to other students who are on the wait list.

 - If you are a student who is in 4th year, and need a course to graduate in May, you may be considered for forced registration or priority in the wait list.
-You must register on the wait list and notify the Student Services Coordinator of your situation during the first month after registration opens.
+To be eligible for priority registration, you must register on the wait list and notify the Student Services Coordinator of your situation BEFORE AUGUST 1ST.
 Please note that only students who are within 30 credits (in September) or 15 credits (in January) of graduation will be considered for forced registration, and only when the course is required, and not an elective.
 We will verify this information, and notify you if you qualify.
 If you are able to take another course to fulfill your requirements, you will be asked to register in that course if it is not full.
+Please note that you will not receive this priority if you have failed to be promoted to 4th year.

 - We will be moving students from the wait list into the course in batches, and this may not occur every day.
 Thus, a course may seem to have seats available for several days before we will fill the seats from the wait list.
 Please be patient, and do not contact the Department about this issue.